-- For the Corporate Loan portfolio, NIBC calculates EC usage by means of a credit risk approach largely based upon the CRR RC formula and an add-on for concentration risk; - For the Debt Investments and Trading portfolios, the Mortgage Ioan portfolio and the interest rate mismatch position, NIBC uses a market risk approach to determine EC usage.
-EC usage for these portfolios is calculated using VaR, calculated with four years of historical data and scaled to a oneyear horizon; - For the Investment Ioans, NIBC calculates EC usage by applying a credit approach based upon the CRR RC formula.
+- For the Corporate Loan portfolio, NIBC calculates EC usage by means of a credit risk approach largely based upon the CRR RC formula and an add-on for concentration risk; - For the Debt Investments and Trading portfolios, the Mortgage Loan portfolio and the interest rate mismatch position, NIBC uses a market risk approach to determine EC usage.
+EC usage for these portfolios is calculated using VaR, calculated with four years of historical data and scaled to a one-year horizon; - For the Investment loans, NIBC calculates EC usage by applying a credit approach based upon the CRR RC formula.
 NIBC uses fixed percentages for the equity investments.

-Capital Requirements Regulation/Capital Requirements Directive IV regulatory capital
+CRR/CRD IV regulatory capital